-More rain, less freshwater?
-Local climate projections released for Mackay, Whitsunday, Isaac region
+Local climate projections are available for the Mackay, Whitsunday, Isaac region

-This highly collaborative plan was developed in partnership with CSIRO and James Cook University, through funding from the Australian Government.
+The MWI Climate Sustainability Plan 2016-2020 is a highly collaborative plan developed in partnership with the CSIRO and James Cook University, through funding from the Australian Government.

-The Plan will be made publicly available to stakeholders around the region, including local councils and government planning departments.
+The Plan has been provided to stakeholders around the region, including local councils and government planning departments.